-A Pperformance audits provide findings or conclusions based on an evaluation of sufficient, approproaite evidence against identified criteria.
-Performance audits provide is an objective analysis and systematic examination of evidence for the purpose of providing an independent assessment of the performance of a government organization, program, activity, or function in order to assist management and those charged with governance and oversight in using the provide information to improve program performance and operations, reduce costs, public accountability and facilitate decision-making by parties with responsibility to oversee or initiate corrective action, and contribute to public accountability.
-Performance audits include government entities, organizations, programs, activities and functions. economy and efficiency and program audits.
+Performance audits provide findings or conclusions based on an evaluation of sufficient, appropriate evidence against identified criteria.
+Performance audits provide objective analysis to assist management and those charged with governance and oversight in using the information to improve program performance and operations, reduce costs, facilitate decision-making by parties with responsibility to oversee or initiate corrective action, and contribute to public accountability.
+Performance audits include government entities, organizations, programs, activities and functions.